Hariprasath200/Hari/README.md

-I have uploaded the Execution Video as a compressed .zip file to comply with GitHub's file size limitations.
+* I have uploaded the Execution Video as a compressed .zip file to comply with GitHub's file size limitations.
-If you have any queries or require clarification regarding the project's functionality, please feel free to refer to the video for detailed execution.
+* If you have any queries or require clarification regarding the project's functionality, please feel free to refer to the video for detailed execution.
+* I have developed this project by closely following the UI/UX design reference provided.
+Every page layout, component structure, and styling choice was implemented with a focus on matching the reference as accurately as possible.
+This was done intentionally to demonstrate my attention to detail and ability to translate design specifications into a fully functional and visually consistent user interface.

-Tech User:
+Tech Used:
 Backend = Django,Django RestFramework, JWT
 Frontend = React,TailwindCss,Html5
 Database = Mysql